mikewuu/claude-code-prompts/prompts.md

 ### Edit File Tool Prompt

 ```
 This is a tool for editing files.
 For moving or renaming files, you should generally use the Bash tool with the 'mv' command instead.
 For larger edits, use the Write tool to overwrite files.
-For Jupyter notebooks (.ipynb files), use the ${II.name} instead.
+For Jupyter notebooks (.ipynb files), use the Notebook instead.
 Before using this tool=
 Use the View tool to understand the file's contents and context
 Verify the directory path is correct (only applicable when creating new files):

 Use the LS tool to verify the parent directory exists and is the correct location
-To make a file edit, =ide the following:
+To make a file edit, =ide the following:

 file_path: The absolute path to the file to modify (must be absolute, not relative)